gjbex/CMake-usecases/source_code/README.md

 1. `mpi`: example of using MPI.
 1. `blas_lapack/`: example of using BLAS and Lapack, as well as specifying a specific BLAS/LAPACK implementation (i.e., MKL versus OpenBLAS).
+1. `static_build`: example of an application that uses external libraries but which is build statically.